BramMN/BramMN/README.md

 I am a junior developer from The Netherlands.
 I am studying to become a full-stack developer!

-- 🔭 I’m currently working on: The ITC webapp!
+- 🔭 I’m currently working on: The ITC webapp
 - 👨‍🎓  Educational Background: Mathematics & Physics

 ### Languages & Tools I Use: